sputot/RINO/README.md

 This is a library to compute guaranteed inner and outer approximations of reachable sets for uncertain discrete-time or continous-time dynamical systems, with (possibly time-varying) perturbations and control inputs, where some of the control inputs can be specified as outputs of a neural network.
+In all this document, we use indifferently the expressions "over-approximations" or "under-approximations" to denote sets of states that may be reached, and "under-approximations" or "inner-approximations" to denote sets of states that are guaranteed to be reachable.
+More precise definitions can be found in e.g. [HSCC 2019].

-For continuous-time systems, it relies on Taylor expansions in time and affine arithmetic (i.e. zonotopes) in space based reachability analysis to compute outer envelopes of all possible trajectories of an uncertain system.
-Additionally, it uses a generalized mean-value theorem to deduce inner tubes, that contain only states guaranteed to be reached.
+For continuous-time systems, our reachability analysis relies on Taylor expansions in time and affine arithmetic (which geometric concretization is zonotopes) in space to compute outer envelopes of all possible trajectories of an uncertain system.
+Additionally, it computes outer-envelopes of the Jacobian of the trajectories with respect to uncertain inputs and initial conditions, and uses a generalized mean-value theorem to deduce inner tubes, that contain only states guaranteed to be reached.
 It also studies robust versions of these tubes, when there can be control inputs and perturbations to the system.
 Finally, the control can be specified as the output of a neural network which inputs are the system state.

 # Dependencies and Installation